Azure-Samples/MipSDK-Policy-Cpp-Sample/README.md

 # MipSdk-PolicyApi-Cpp-Sample-Basic

-This sample illustrates basic SDK functionality where it:

-- Obtains the list of labels for the user
-- Prompts to input one of the label IDs
-- Prompts for a file path of a file to label
-- Applies the label
-- Reads the label from the document and displays metadata

 ## Summary

 This application demonstrates using the MIP SDK Policy API to list available labels.
 It prompts the user to input a label, then computes the actions that should be taken.
 It outputs the metadata that would be applied to the document.